Jassi-71/Shopify/README.md

 An e-commerce website is a software system developed primarily to facilitate buying and selling of products between users.The focus of this project is to develop a Secure e-Commerce website.
 To directly see about the site [user guide](https://github.com/ashcode028/Shopify/tree/main/ecommerce-website#user-guide-for-shopify-an-ecommerce-platform)

-Team Members - Jasdeep Singh, Ashita Boyina, Naval Kumar Shukla, Rohit Roy, Shanu Verma This is the main Repo for this project - [Main Repo](https://github.com/Shanu85/Shopify) (From where the file has been forked)
+Team Members - Jasdeep Singh, Ashita Boyina, Naval Kumar Shukla, Rohit Roy, Shanu Verma.

+This is the main Repo for this project - [Main Repo](https://github.com/Shanu85/Shopify) (From where the file has been forked).

 ##  Main Features
 A user should be able to use this system any place and any time with the availability of internet and web browsers.
 In addition to specific requirements mentioned below, all the global standards / laws with respect to e-commerce websites should be strictly followed.